 - If accepted to the mutual satisfaction of the Contractor and the reviewer (i.e., reviewers include The City of Calgary, The City of Edmonton or the consultant for Alberta Transportation projects), the Contractor will be advised in writing by the relevant jurisdiction that the ECO Plan is complete. - If any deficiencies are identified or if the reviewer has any questions related to the ECO Plan, they will follow up with the Contractor.
 If it is determined that the ECO Plan is incomplete, it must be modified and completed to the mutual satisfaction of all parties.
 All changes to the ECO Plan must be documented and copies of changes to the ECO Plan forwarded to the reviewer and other parties, as applicable.
-No work may begin until the ECO Plan has been agreed to by all parties.
+No work may begin until all parties have agreed to the ECO Plan.